fuzzymfx/fuzzymfx.github.io/content/reading.md

 ##### Watching

-- ~~Community *- Dan Harmon*: A sitcom about a group of misfits in a community college.
-Amazing show.
-Great humor, wholesome, but might not cater to younger audiences.
-Has a lot of pop culture references.~~
 - [x]  Mad Men *- Matthew Weiner*: A period drama set in the 1960s, about an advertising agency.
 - [ ]  After Life *- Ricky Gervais*: A dark comedy
 - [x]  Silicon Valley *- Mike Judge*: A comedy about a group of software engineers trying to build a startup.
 Re-watching this for the nth time!